Off To Tokyo!… As A Visitor

 Zojo-ji, featuring Tokyo Tower and a new skyscraper under construction.
 Taken November 7, 2021

 Four years ago, I went Off to Tokyo! for my four month study abroad semester (okay, it was more like three months).
 Upon returning to the United States, I longed to go back to Japan.
-Although I recently returned to Japan as a JET Program participant, I found three of my closest friends all ended up in Tokyo (Juliette, Mitsuteru, and Makoto).
+Although I recently returned to Japan as a JET Program participant, I found three of my closest friends all ended up in Tokyo (name removed, Mitsuteru, and Makoto).
 I had to visit them all, so I spent the weekend of November 5-7, 2021 doing so.
 Off to Tokyo once again!

 What did I do?